(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Where Do People Keep Emergency Funds?

-A Roth IRA is another option people consider because you can withdraw the amount you contributed to it penalty-free if you face an emergency and need the money.
+A Roth IRA is another option people consider because you can withdraw contributed funds penalty-free when facing a financial emergency.

-What About Using the Equity in My Home Instead?
+What About Using Equity in My Home Instead?

-But they may have equity in their home and would prefer to tap into it if an emergency happens.
+But they may have equity in their home and would prefer to tap into it in the event of an unanticipated major expense.

 Since a Home Equity Line of Credit or HELOC provides a homeowner with a revolving line of credit, they often pay for large expenses using the equity in their home.
 (Not to be confused with a home equity loan, which is a type of installment loan versus a line of credit.)

-You're given a certain limit, and you pay back whatever you borrow, with interest, similar to a credit card.
+You're given a certain spending limit, and pay back whatever you borrow, with interest.
+Similar to a credit card.
 If you don’t use the money from the line of credit, you won't have a loan payment.

-But there’s definitely a difference between an emergency fund and a HELOC.
+But there’s definitely a difference between emergency funds and equity loans.
 One is using a surplus of money, and the other requires taking on debt.